pytest-dev/pyfakefs/docs/usage.rst

 directory path, or a list of paths, respectively, and make them accessible from the fake file system.
 By default, the contents of the mapped files and directories are read only on demand, so that mapping them is relatively cheap.
-The access to the files is by default read-only, but even even if you add them using ``read_only=False``, the files are written only in the fake system (e.g. in memory).
+The access to the files is by default read-only, but even if you add them using ``read_only=False``, the files are written only in the fake system (e.g. in memory).
 The real files are never changed.